UKHomeOffice/asl-kube-templates/README.md

 Additional options:

+* `recipe` - the set of templates to generate, depending on the type of app being created - default `'webapp'`
 * `replicas` - the number of instances of your app to run - default: `1`
 * `memory` - the memory limit assigned to your app - default: `'512Mi'`
 * `env` - a map of environment variables defined on your app